peterramsing/personal-site/_posts/2017-01-02-how-i-make-coffee.md

 I've had a lot of people ask me about how I make my coffee.
 Being a massive coffee nerd (I have more than 4 textbook style books on coffee and its chemistry) people seem to think that making my morning coffee could be equated to launching the Space Shuttle.
 I can assure that it is not.

-Here is a super simple step by step inspired by Marco Arment from [this podcast](http://engineered.network/pragmatic/episode-30-coffee).
+Here is a super simple step-by-step inspired by Marco Arment from [this podcast](http://engineered.network/pragmatic/episode-30-coffee).
 This is how I make my coffee using an [Aeropress](http://amzn.to/2j1XgUM) every morning.

 <!--more-->